A BRIEF HISTORY OF THE 1859 WASCO CO. COURTHOUSE

 The following years saw others contribute to the building and the history programs it would house.
 Paul Kuiper was hired through a federal program and created a number of slide-tape presentations with the help of Fritz Cramer and Jim Weeks.
 History Forum programs began in 1980 and have become a mid-winter tradition.
 Tapes of the lectures have been saved, as have oral history tapes collected by Marilyn Ericksen and others.

-Bill Martin ran a bingo game at the Elks’ Club that helped pay off a construction loan and put the 555903_216481401807476_1582339813_noperation on a solid financial footing.
+Bill Martin ran a bingo game at the Elks’ Club that helped pay off a construction loan and put the operation on a solid financial footing.
 Walt Ericksen took over the bingo from 1984 to 1992, moving it to Vogt Hall and raising an endowment that underwrites the continued operation of the courthouse.

 When the 20-year lease with the Chamber ran out, proposed terms for a new lease were too costly for the budget.
 At that time, the winter of 1996, Mill Creek flooded the old site, demolishing boardwalks and filled the crawl space with silt.
 A 50-year lease was negotiated with Wasco County for the present lot on West 2nd Place ─ a higher and dryer location!
 It cost $37,000 to complete the relocation ─ more than the original restoration.
 Eric Gleason and friends preserved and restored the old shed/root cellar/wash house that was on the back of the property.